Fethiye Tours

 🚙 Jeep Safari Option

-Jeep Safari Details →
+View Fethiye Jeep Safari with Saklıkent Route →

 Frequently Asked Questions

-How much is the entrance fee for Saklıkent Gorge?
-The entrance fee is 250 TL for adults and 125 TL for students with a valid student ID.
-Payment at the entrance is cash only.
+The 2026 entrance fee is 250 TL for adults and 125 TL for students with a valid student ID.
+Payment at the entrance can be made in cash or by card.

-What are the opening hours?
-Saklıkent Gorge is usually open daily from 08:45 to 17:35.
+Saklıkent Gorge is usually open daily from 08:45–17:35.
 In summer, arriving earlier in the day often means fewer crowds.

-Is Saklıkent suitable for children or older visitors?
 The wooden walkway near the entrance is easier and more manageable, but the river section involves cold water and slippery rocks.
 Visitors with young children or mobility concerns may prefer to stay in the first section only.

-Can you swim in Saklıkent Gorge?
-Not really.
-The water is shallow, very cold and often fast-moving, so most visitors walk through it rather than swim.
-In calmer spots, some people briefly sit in the water to cool off.
+Saklıkent is better understood as a river-walking experience than a swimming spot.
+In most accessible sections, the water is usually around knee level, very cold and often fast-moving, so visitors normally walk through it rather than swim.
+In calmer spots, some visitors sit briefly in the water to cool off.

-About this guide Updated April 2026 by the Fethiye Tours team based on local observation and seasonal checks.
-Have questions or need help with your visit?
-Message us on WhatsApp
+Updated in May 2026 by the Fethiye Tours team, based on local observations and seasonal checks.